Spark Your Child's Imagination at Pip's Island, An Immersive Experience Coming to NYC

 How to Score Discount Broadway Tickets with TKTS

-If you’re looking to see a show in New York City, you might be shocked by ticket prices listed online.
-Stalwart shows like The Lion King and Wicked can run you over $100—and don’t even get us started on Hamilton.
-Your options for discounted tickets require a bit of patience, but you could score big if you’re willing to wait for it!
-Here’s a guide to winning cheap tickets in New York: the land of lines with TKTS.
+Sticker shock is nothing new to Broadway lovers.
+Hit shows like The Lion King and Wicked can run you well over $100—and that's nothing compared the price of spending an evening with Hamilton.
+Discounted tickets do require a bit of patience, but you could score big if you’re willing to wait a bit.
+Here’s a guide to scoring cheap tickets in NYC: the land of lines with TKTS.

 Wicked: 15 Years of Defying Gravity